Kria™ KR260 Robotics Starter Kit

 i210

-Note: The distribution will not be clean, because this is monitoring the data going into the TSN IP before it is scheduled to go out on the Ethernet MAC.
+Note: The distribution will not be clean because this is monitoring the data going into the TSN IP before it is scheduled to go out on the Ethernet MAC.

 i210

-• Click on a packet with length=900 bytes and observe the vlan ID=10, Priority (PCP/PRI=4) where a packet with PCP=4 indicates it is Scheduled traffic
+• Click on a packet with length=900 bytes and observe the vlan ID=10, Priority (PCP/PRI=4) where a packet with PCP=4 indicates it is Scheduled traffic.

 i210

-• Click on a packet with length=800 bytes and observe the vlan ID=20, Priority (PCP/PRI=1) where a packet with PCP=1 indicates it is Best Effort traffic
+• Click on a packet with length=800 bytes and observe the vlan ID=20, Priority (PCP/PRI=1) where a packet with PCP=1 indicates it is Best Effort traffic.

 i210

-Wireshark trace shows a traffic distribution of 70% Scheduled traffic and 30% Best Effort traffic
+Wireshark trace shows a traffic distribution of 70% Scheduled traffic and 30% Best Effort traffic.

 Communication using RS485

-The K26 SOM has capability to perform as an advanced and highly integrated gateway for legacy industrial networking protocols (those using RS485/Modbus) to more modern industrial networking infrastructure (such as TSN) and this application serves as an example of how to interface to a remote temperature sensor for capturing data.
-This is analogous to integrating in legacy, but still functional, capital equipment in order to reduce total replacement costs within factory retrofits and technology upgrades.
+The K26 SOM has the capability to perform as an advanced and highly integrated gateway for legacy industrial networking protocols (those using RS485/Modbus) to more modern industrial networking infrastructure (such as TSN) and this application serves as an example of how to interface to a remote temperature sensor for capturing data.
+This is analogous to integrating in legacy, but still functional, capital equipment to reduce total replacement costs within factory retrofits and technology upgrades.

 RS485: Board Setup

-• Connect the Pmod RS485 to the PMOD1 expansion connector (J2) of the KR260 carrier board, be sure to connect this to the bottom row of pins (ones labeled 2,4,6,8,10, and 12) since the module is a 1x6 header connecting to a 2x6 connector on KR260
+• Connect the Pmod RS485 to the PMOD1 expansion connector (J2) of the KR260 carrier board.
+Be sure to connect this to the bottom row of pins (ones labeled 2,4,6,8,10, and 12) since the module is a 1x6 header connecting to a 2x6 connector on KR260.

 pmod